RaghuTheFire/Scale-Invariant-Feature-Transform/README.md

 # Reference
 https://medium.com/@siromermer/object-tracking-with-sift-algorithm-using-opencv-51be3c6882c9

+# SIFTTracker.cpp
-This C++ and Python code and uses the OpenCV library for image processing and feature detection.
+This C++ uses the OpenCV library for image processing and feature detection.
 It performs the following steps:
  Here's a breakdown of the code:
  1. The necessary OpenCV libraries are included: `opencv2/opencv.hpp` and `opencv2/features2d.hpp`.
 2. The `main` function is the entry point of the program.